-2022 2021
+2023 2022

 € €

-Balance brought forward 4,535 14,820
+ought forward - 4,535

-Additions - -
+- -

-Accretion of interest 13 515
+- 13

-Payments (4,548) (10,800)
+(4,548)

-Total 4,535
+-

 10. Leases (continued)

 The lease contract includes an extension option.
 The option is negotiated by the Local Council to provide flexibility in managing the leased-asset and align with the Local Council's business needs.
 The Local Council exercises significant judgement in determining whether the extension and termination option is reasonably certain to be exercised.
 The lease contract does not include variable payment element.